We conduct research on semantics, design

 investigates pipeline-level programmable asynchronous logic.

-Research on ultra low power asynchronous VLSI platforms.
+Research on ultra low power asynchronous VLSI embedded platforms.
 Past work

 has included the design of ultra low power